Role GuideFactory & Manufacturing

 What This Job Is

 A sewing operator (缝纫工) runs industrial sewing machines to assemble fabric pieces into finished textile products — bedding, curtains, upholstery, garments.
-It's the most common production role in textile manufacturing, with hundreds of thousands of positions across China's production hubs.
+It's the most common production role in textile manufacturing, with hundreds of thousands of positions across Asia and growing demand in US cut-and-sew facilities.
+New to where sewing fits in the wider chain?
+Start with How the Global Textile Industry Works.

 What You'll Do Each Day

-- Inspect your own output for stitch quality, alignment, and thread tension
+• Check stitch quality, alignment, and thread tension as you work

-- Change needles, thread bobbins, and adjust machine settings between runs
+• Change needles, thread bobbins, and adjust settings between runs; report breakdowns to maintenance

-- Meet daily output targets (typically 80-150 pieces depending on product complexity)
+• Meet daily output targets (typically 80–150 pieces depending on complexity)

 A typical day starts at 7:30 or 8:00 AM.
-You'll work at your assigned machine for the full shift with two meal breaks.
-Most factories run 8-hour shifts, 6 days per week.
+You work at one assigned machine through two meal breaks.
+Most factories run eight-hour shifts, six days per week.
+During peak season (March–June, September–November), overtime is optional but common — piece-rate bonuses make those extra hours worth taking for many operators.

 Skills & Requirements